 This space is serviced by a wide variety of players, including foreign and domestic banks, leasing companies, factoring firms, and even private equity firms and hedge funds.
 Loans can involve one or more lenders, and are often syndicated.
 They will often be cross-border transactions, such as where a corporation has affiliates in one or more other countries.

-Counsel working in this area provide advice regarding deal structure and the perfection of security, draft and negotiate documentation, and assist in due diligence.RECENT DEVELOPMENTS
+Counsel working in this area provide advice regarding deal structure and the perfection of security, draft and negotiate documentation, and assist in due diligence.CANADIAN SECURED CREDIT FACILITY

-The 2010 federal budget confirmed the expiry of the Canadian Secured Credit Facility (CSCF), a $12 billion program introduced as part of the economic stimulus plan, under which securitized vehicle and equipment loans were purchased from originators.
+The 2010 federal budget confirmed the expiry of the Canadian Secured Credit Facility (CSCF), a $12-billion program introduced as part of the economic stimulus plan, under which securitized vehicle and equipment loans were purchased from originators.
 In its stead, the budget announced a new program, the Vehicle and Equipment Financing Partnership, for smaller equipment and vehicle finance and leasing companies.
 This program is funded and managed by the BDC, with an initial commitment of $500 million in funding.
-The intent is to expand financing options for small and medium-sized finance and leasing companies in order to increase the availability of credit at market rates for dealers and users of vehicles.B.
-Covered Bond Issues
+The intent is to expand financing options for small and medium-sized finance and leasing companies in order to increase the availability of credit at market rates for dealers and users of vehicles.COVERED BOND ISSUES

-This year has seen a rise in the use of covered bonds by Canadian financial institutions, which may prove to be simply the tip of the iceberg.
-Covered bonds are direct obligations of the issuer, unlike asset-backed securities, which are deliberately structured as off-balance-sheet transactions.
-They are backed by a dedicated pool of assets which are available solely for the benefit of the bondholders in the event the issuer becomes bankrupt or insolvent.
+Covered bonds are direct obligations of the issuer, unlike asset-backed securities (ABS), which are deliberately structured as off-balance-sheet transactions.
+They are backed by a dedicated pool of assets, which are available solely for the benefit of the bondholders in the event the issuer becomes bankrupt or insolvent.